jross765/JGnuCashLibNTools/gnucash-api/README.md

   * Dto. for `getPricesXYZ()`.
   * New method `dump()`.

+* `GnuCash(Writable)FileImpl`: Implementation now honors the usual convention for guessing the file read/write option from the file name: "xml" &rarr; non-compressed; "gnucash" &rarr; compressed.

+  [ This makes sense and improves the symmetry with the sister project, although the author aknowledges that the original GnuCash software does not like to open files with other extensions than "gnucash".
+However, he has some more plans concerning (non-)compressed test data files in the pipeline. ]

 * `GCsh(Writable)Address(Impl)`: Changed method names (kept old ones as deprecated variants for compatibility).

 * Improved test coverage